friendly-bits/geoip-shell/Documentation/DETAILS.md

 - The -lib-uninstall script has some functions which are used both for uninstallation and for reset if required.

 ### OpenWrt-specific scripts
 These are only installed on OpenWrt systems.
-The .tpl files are "templates" which are used to create the final scripts at the time of installation (when using the install script).
-If installing via an ipk package, the final scripts get installed rather than templates.
+The .tpl files are "templates" which are used to create the final scripts at the time of installation (when using the install script), or at the time of OpenWrt package preparation.
-1. geoip-shell-lib-owrt-common.sh
+- geoip-shell-lib-owrt-common.sh
-2. geoip-shell-owrt-init.tpl
+- geoip-shell-owrt-init.tpl
-3. geoip-shell-owrt-mk-fw-include.tpl
+- geoip-shell-owrt-mk-fw-include.tpl
-4. geoip-shell-owrt-fw-include.tpl
+- geoip-shell-owrt-fw-include.tpl
+- geoip-shell-owrt-uninstall.sh (only installed via an ipk package)
-5. mk-owrt-package.sh
+- mk-owrt-package.sh

 ### Optional script
-1. check-ip-in-source.sh
+- check-ip-in-source.sh
   This script is intended for checks before installation.
 It does not get installed.

 ### User interface
 The scripts intended as user interface are **geoip-shell-install.sh**, **geoip-shell-uninstall.sh**, **geoip-shell-manage.sh** and **check-ip-in-source.sh**.
 All the other scripts are intended as a back-end.
 If you just want to install and move on, you only need to run the -install script.